nonblocking/mashroom/packages/plugin-packages/mashroom-portal-tabify-app/README.md

 After placing it on a page, use the *Portal Admin Toolbar* to set the following properties:

- * _addCloseButtons_: Defines if a close button is added to remove a Portal App displayed as tab
+ * _addCloseButtons_: Defines if a close button is added to remove a Microfrontend displayed as a tab
- * _appNameTitleMapping_: A map to override the displayed title in the tab (Portal App Name -> Title to display)
+ * _appNameTitleMapping_: A map to override the displayed title in the tab (Microfrontend/Portal App Name -> Title to display)
  * _fixedTabTitles_: A list of fixed tab titles per position (null means not fixed).
 E.g.: [null, 'the second tag']

 **Updates via MessageBus**